ki225/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250731

+I rename the QoS flow as specified flow due to the dual connection does not need to be **QoS**.

+Also with implement the iperf namespace for testing throughput.

 ## 20250724 Static NR-DC

 I refactor the RAN UE management in gNB and also fix the magic number issue at `AMFUENGAPID` and `RANUENGAPID`.